Topl/BramblSc-docs/Language-Independent Specification for Implementing the Topl SDK/Tetra SDK High Level Design.md

             * The specified account was not found in the wallet.
             * The specified application was not found in the wallet.
             * An I/O or database error that is unrelated to the parameters passed by the caller.
-* ``` getAssetClasses ``` \
+* ``` getAssetLabels ``` \
-  Return asset classes associated with a specified account and application in this credential set within the local wallet.
+  Return asset labels associated with a specified account and application in this credential set within the local wallet.
     * *Parameters*
         * ``` applicationId ``` \
           The ID of the application that the address ultimately resides in.